 Did you know that it’s illegal for creditors to discriminate against you because you receive public assistance income?
-Today, we’re releasing a bulletin to remind mortgage lenders not to discriminate against applicants because their income includes vouchers from the Section 8 Housing Choice Voucher (HCV) Homeownership program.
+Today, we’re releasing a to remind mortgage lenders not to discriminate against applicants because their income includes vouchers from the Section 8 Housing Choice Voucher (HCV) Homeownership program.

 How the program works